LSeu-Open/AIEnhancedWork/README.md

 ## Data Analysis

+AI tools for data analysis automate routine tasks, identify patterns and trends, and provide intuitive visualizations, enabling analysts to extract valuable insights from complex data sets with ease and efficiency.

 | Tool             | Description                                                                                                                 | Licence     | Pricing     |
 |:-----------------|-----------------------------------------------------------------------------------------------------------------------------|:-----------:|:-----------:|
 | [AskCSV](https://askcsv.com/) | An AI-powered tool that allows users to ask questions about CSV data files in natural language and receive answers. | Proprietary | Freemium    |